The U.S. lets wealthy donors like Gordon Sondland become ambassadors. Not so elsewhere.

 Just a few years ago, Gordon Sondland was best known as the founder of a successful chain of hotels and a merchant bank in the Pacific Northwest.
 But this week, Sondland, now U.S. ambassador to the European Union, sits at the center of a scandal that spans Washington, Brussels and Kyiv, Ukraine.

-Sondland will appear before the House Intelligence Committee on Wednesday as lawmakers probe allegations that President Donald Trump was using military aid to pressure Ukrainian President Volodymyr Zelensky to investigate former vice president Joe Biden, a 2020 Democratic presidential candidate, and his son Hunter.
+Sondland will appear before the House Intelligence Committee on Wednesday as lawmakers probe allegations that President Donald Trump was using military aid to pressure Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, a 2020 Democratic presidential candidate, and his son Hunter.

 However, during Sondland’s testimony, another question will sit in plain sight: Why exactly did the United States send this wealthy hotelier to one of its most important overseas postings rather than an experienced diplomat?